QueraTeam/django-qsessions/README.rst

 Caveats
 -------

-- Please note that bulk deleting sessions (``user.session_set.all().delete()``) does not properly delete sessions.
-It only deletes them from database, and they will remain in cache.
-But calling ``delete`` on a single session deletes it from both DB and cache.
-Contributions on fixing this are welcome.

 - ``session.updated_at`` is not the session's last activity.
 It's updated each time the session object in DB is saved. (e.g. when user logs in, or when ip, user agent, or session data changes)